superannotateai/superannotate-python-sdk/docs/source/userguide/quickstart.rst

    sudo apt-get install ffmpeg

-For Windows and Mac OS based installations to use :py:obj:`consensus` function you might also need to install beforehand :py:obj:`shapely` package, which we found to work properly only under Anaconda distribution, with:
+To use the :py:obj:`consensus` function on Windows and Mac platforms, you might also need to install the shapely package beforehand.
+The package works well only under the Anaconda distribution with:

 .. code-block:: bash